-- 4.1 Appendix D provides a summary of the current usage of available reserves and supporting notes are provided for reserves where expenditure is high.
+- Appendix D provides a summary of the current usage of available reserves and supporting notes are provided for reserves where expenditure is high.
 As at 1 April 2023, these reserves stood at £17.54m which is a decrease of £587k on the previous year.
 The decrease reflects the fact that expenditure of reserves in 2022/23 exceeded the transfer to reserves at outturn. - 4.2 Reserves have been set aside from previous years to fund known future costs, Council priorities and the strategic planning of the authority's operation.
-The information in the Appendix reflects only expenditure incurred to date and does not take account of reserves which have been committed but not yet paid or are awaiting capital financing at year end.
-Such expenditure will include: - Place Programme Reserve to support the development of the place planning approach. - Temporary staff support for Revenues & Benefits. - Policy and Performance Support to provide temporary capacity to develop the Council's approach to performance management and ensure the Council is responding to and planning for changes in government policy. - Upgrade of the income management system. - 4.3 Actual expenditure of £1,090,286 has been made against reserves at Q2.
-This mostly consists of expenditure relating to the digitalisation team, temporary posts in Revenue and Benefits, community support grants, Borough election costs and the second quarter costs of the Garden Town Team.
+The information in the appendix reflects only expenditure incurred to date and does not take account of reserves which have been committed but not yet paid or are awaiting capital financing at year end.
+Such expenditure will include: - Place Programme Reserve to support the development of the place planning approach - Temporary staff support for Revenues & Benefits

+- Policy and Performance Support to provide temporary capacity to develop the Council's approach to performance management and ensure the council is responding to and planning for changes in government policy - Upgrade of the income management system - 4.3 Actual expenditure of £1,840,942 has been made against reserves at Q3.
+This mostly consists of expenditure relating to the Business Transformation team, temporary posts in Revenues and Benefits, community support grants, Borough Election costs and the third quarter costs of the Garden Town team.
 The full breakdown is provided in Appendix D.